Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 The snake and ladder functionality overrides the basic move as the code lines are after `new_position = curr_position + roll_num`.

-If the current player's position value is checked against the SNAKE_HEAD or LADDER_FOOT dictionary.
+The current player's position value is checked against the SNAKE_HEAD or LADDER_FOOT dictionary.
 If that value is equal to one already *in* the dictionary *'key'*, then the current position value becomes the *value* of the found key.

 ### Testing for first player reaching square 100
 With the above game mechanics working, we now need to end the game when the first player sucessfully reaches square 100.
-This is done by passing the current player object to the `check_win()` function in a inner loop for each player iteration.
+This is done by passing an attribute of the current player object to the `check_win()` function in a inner loop for each player iteration.
 If the win condition is met, the application terminates after declaring a winner.

 Note there is no need to return `False` from `check_win` to keep the game running.